Continue to encourage and support prisoners’ families throughout the year.

 Provide food, music, face painting, games, prizes, etc. This is a day to introduce Angel Tree families to other families in your church.
 It’s a time to simply have fun, meet new people, and build deeper relationships.

-- CAREGIVER’S NIGHT OUT
+- PARENT OR GUARDIAN’S NIGHT OUT

 - LETTER WRITING CLUB